 Cases: This course will make use of the case methodology, maximizing decision-making opportunities for you.
-You may be called upon ("Cold Call") to begin a case or to answer questions pertaining to the case at any time.
+You may be called upon ("Cold Called") to begin a case or to answer questions pertaining to the case at any time.
 Class participation (and therefore preparation) is critical, as we will focus on the development process utilizing actual real estate projects.
 The class will compare and contrast many products and processes over the course of the semester.
 Selected developers and professionals will participate in active case analysis, underwriting and discussion as opposed to "war story recitations".

-Lectures: By reading, listening, and engaging in class lectures, we will study how to research and analyze real estate investments, determine macro-economic trends, evaluate demographic and market data and gather/review trends, evaluate demographic and market data and game comparables ("Comps").
+Lectures: By reading, listening, and engaging in class lectures, we will study how to research and analyze real estate investments, determine macro-economic trends, evaluate demographic and market data and gather/review comparables ("Comps").